programmerstandard/Termux-Environment-Practical/ApachePhp/verifyPHPmodule.md

 # List Of Sample PHP Module To Verify :

-* libxml2 for phpDocumentor.
+* libxml2 essential for phpDocumentor.
 * libphp.so Module in php-apache package for running PHP in Apache.
-* php-sodium for PHPmyadmin.
+* php-sodium essential for PHPmyadmin.
+* php-mbstring essential for UTF-8.
+* php-intl essential for internationalization.
 * mysqli, mysqlnd, pdo_mysql for php-mysqli package.